spacepy/dbprocessing/docs/developer/pull_requests.rst

 commits on your branch and pushing to your fork.
 The PR will be automatically updated.

-In some cases the master branch of the repository may have changed in a way that's incompatible with the changes in the pull request.
-The solution is to `rebase <https://docs.github.com/en/get-started/using-git/ about-git-rebase>`_ the topic branch against the new master.
-(The easiest way to do this is to update the fork master from the upstream master, then rebase the branch.)
+In some cases the main branch of the repository may have changed in a way that's incompatible with the changes in the pull request.
+The solution is to `rebase <https://docs.github.com/en/get-started/using-git/ about-git-rebase>`_ the topic branch against the new main.
+(The easiest way to do this is to update the fork main from the upstream main, then rebase the branch.)
 In the case of a conflict rebase, this can get messy...feel free to ask for help.
 A developer may be able to perform the rebase if `maintainer edits are enabled <https://docs.github.com/en/pull-requests/